paranoid2droid/portfolio/_posts/2019-10-30-wild-open-space.md

 <a href="https://youtu.be/HFvsDB2GHOs" target="_blank" class="image featured"><img src="../../../img/wildopenspace.png" alt="Wild Open Space" /></a>

-Use a remote sending OSC messages to the program, playing it and making sounds.
+A sonic game using a remote sending OSC messages to the program, playing around while making sounds.
 The sound engine is written in ChucK.
-I used several unit generators and STKs built in ChucK for the collision sound with kinds of physics model methods implemented like Karplus-Strong algorithm.
+Several unit generators and STKs built in ChucK are used for the collision sounds with various kinds of physics modeling methods implemented like Karplus-Strong algorithm.
 A physics engine is also built in for the movements of particles.
 Parameters of synthesizers are affected by the collision position, including timbre and panning.
 So have fun in a stereo playback!

 <h4 align="center">Video Demo</h4>